wmacfarl/wmacfarl.github.io/teaching/minecraft_modding.md

 # All dates must be YYYY-MM-DD format!
 date: 2008-04-13
 labels:
-  - Processing
+  - Programming
-  - Design
+  - Java
-  - Simulation
+  - Minecraft
 summary: A class on writing mods for Minecraft using Minecraft Forge and Java.
 Students learn about Java and working in a complicated codebase by create custom minecraft items and blocks
 ---